briatte/srqm/README.md

 - The setup creates another `profile.do` file in your Stata application folder that points to the `SRQM` folder.
 This makes sure that Stata will automatically run from that location.

+## Uninstall

 At the end of the semester, you can erase the `profile.do` file in your Stata application folder, either manually or with the `srqm clean folder` command.

-## Troubleshooting

-This is the section to read if you get error messages in your Stata screen (they read in red), if you forget your laptop to class, or if things just stop working in any other way.

-### Fixing the `SRQM` folder path

-If you need to update your installation because you renamed or moved the `SRQM` folder since you performed the course setup, run through installation steps 2--4 (again).

-The folder path that you modified must stay intact throughout the course for Stata to find the course material.
-If you inadvertently break the path, unnecessary panic and time loss will ensue.

-### Running in 'temporary' mode

-If you need to use a different computer, get the `SRQM` folder offline or [online](http://f.briatte.org/srqm/), copy it to a USB key, rename it to `SRQM-USB` and run through installation steps 2--4.

-This allows you to run the course in 'temporary' mode from a Sciences Po workstation or any other computer with Stata.
-System restrictions and administrator privileges might still cause trouble.
+This will 'unlink' Stata from the `SRQM` folder.

 * * *

-You can now start reading the Stata Guide.
-The sections on Stata.
+You can now enjoy the rest of the course and start reading the Stata Guide.
+Welcome!

 Welcome to SRQM, and see you soon!